Portraits T-U-V

 The Landed Estates database tells us about Ash Hill: “The residence of a branch of the Coote family in the 18th century, possibly held from the Barons Carbery.
 Ash Hill is referred to by Wilson as the seat of Chudleigh Coote in 1786.
 Bought by Eyre Evans from Chidley Coote in 1794 (see sale rental 6 July 1878).
 Eyre Evans held the property in fee throughout the first half of the 19th century.”
 [4]

-Jane Evans who married Reverend Chidley Coote had a brother named Thomas Evans (d.
-1753).
-Another brother was George Evans, 1st Baron Carbery.
-Thomas Evans, of Millltown Castle, married Mary Waller of County Limerick, and they had a son, Eyre Evans (1723-1773).
-Eyre of Milltown Castle, married a county Limerick heiress, Mary Williams (d.
+Jane Evans who married Reverend Chidley Coote was the sister of George Evans, 1st Baron Carbery.
+She also had a brother named Thomas Evans (d.
+1753), of Millltown Castle in County Cork.
+Thomas Evans married Mary Waller of County Limerick, and they had a son, Eyre Evans (1723-1773).
+Eyre of Milltown Castle married a county Limerick heiress, Mary Williams (d.
 1825).

 Eyre and Sophia’s son Elystan Eyre Evans (1845-1888) inherited Ash Hill.
 His father died when he was just seven years old.